-Post-filters| Before the water stored in the storage tank runs out of the Reverse Osmosis faucet, it enters through the final post-filters.
+Before water stored in the storage tank runs out of the Reverse Osmosis faucet, it enters through the final post-filters.
 It is actually a carbon filter.
-The purpose of these filters is to give a final touch up by removing bad odors and adding sweetness to the water.
+Carbon filters help remove bad odors from the water that you drink and also improves the taste of water.

 The drain line is used to drain out the waste water which consists of dirt and other contaminants.
 (Source: How Stuff Works)

 Ultra Violet disinfection

 Ultra Violet disinfection usually involves a UV lamp.
-The UV lamp is used to provide pure and safe drinking water.
-The UV light used in this process is a high powered UV termed as UV-C or germicidal UV.
-UV-C rays attack the pathogens and penetrate into their body.
-The DNA of the pathogenic organisms is modified in such a way that they cannot multiply and are killed and cannot cause diseases.
+UV lamp provides pure and safe drinking water.
+The UV light used in this process is a high powered UV which is also known as UV-C or germicidal UV.
+UV-C rays penetrate into the body of pathogens to deactivate them.
+The UV rays modify the DNA of the pathogens in such a way that they cannot multiply.
 These rays have the ability to kill 99.9% of the microorganisms.

 Unlike chemical disinfection, the harmful microorganisms are unable to develop any immune mechanism against UV light (Source: Water Tiger).
 The pre-treatment process maximizes the efficiency of the treatment.
 Water passes through the sediment filters, carbon filters during the pre-treatment phase.
 Sediment filters help in removing silt whereas carbon filters help in removing the organic impurities present in water.

 Ultra-Filtration process uses hydrostatic pressure to force water against a semi-permeable membrane.
 This semi-permeable membrane helps in removing bacteria and different types of microorganisms and bad odor in the water.